 - A. All stock must be drawn and must have readable numbers.
 Stock MAY NOT be chute drawn. - B. Rodeo secretary is required to post notice indicating time and place of draw.
-CLOSED DRAWING OF STOCK IS PROHIBITED. - C. Stock must be drawn by at least one judge or Certified Director of that rodeo. - D. At a back-to-back rodeo or a rodeo having more than one go round, a contestant may not have the same head of stock more than once.
+CLOSED DRAWING OF STOCK IS PROHIBITED. - C. Stock must be drawn by at least one judge or Certified Director of that rodeo. - D. At a back-to-back rodeo or a rodeo having more than one goround, a contestant may not have the same head of stock more than once.

-- E. Mis-Draw: Any animal drawn to a contestant that must be replaced will be considered a misdraw.
-In timed events at least one extra will be drawn.
-In the event of a misdraw the contestant involved will automatically be given the extra. - F. Stock draws to be posted one hour prior to performance. - G. Contestants are responsible to know their draw and should check draw before competing. - H. Electronic draw is permissible to establish run order.
+- E. Stock draws to be posted one hour prior to performance. - F. Contestants are responsible to know their draw and should check draw before competing. - G. Electronic draw is permissible to establish run order.
 Draw for position does not have to be done by hand, but can be done electronically.